IBM/ibmi-oss-examples/camel/msgq_to_email/README.md

 ```
 #### 4. Edit the file `src/main/resources/config.properties` with appropriate values
 These values are relatively self-explanatory.
 You will need IBM i login credentials
 as well as an SMTP server to use for sending emails.
+The `smtp.username` and
+`smtp.password` lines can be deleted if your SMTP server doesn't require them.

 #### 5. Build and launch
 ```